autozimu/LanguageClient-neovim/INSTALL.md

 Run `:UpdateRemotePlugins` in neovim and restart.

 At this point, your `~/.local/share/nvim/rplugin.vim` should contains information about this plugin.
-If not, see following trouble shooting.
+If not, see following troubleshooting.

-# Trouble Shooting
+# Troubleshooting

 - Run `:CheckHealth` to see if there is issue with neovim python3 host.
 - Try backup your init.vim and use